 So, how can we help them, but do so without feeding their addiction?
 If someone you know suffers from addiction, please be aware that your assistance may inadvertently be enabling their habit either directly or indirectly, not helping them pay a bill.
 Addicts are gifted liars, their entire life revolves around hiding their habit from those in their day-to-day relationships.
 Don’t feel bad if you fall for their lies.
 However, once you do suspect they have a problem, confront them.
 If you do not, you are enabling that habit, and their behavior to continue.

 Helping vs. Enabling: What is the Difference?

-Just making excuses for someone who struggles with substance abuse is enabling them or if that habit is an open secret, but nobody steps up to confront them, the whole group is guilty of enabling that addiction to continue.
+Making excuses for someone who struggles with substance abuse is enabling them.
+In addition, if nobody steps up to confront them, the whole group is also guilty of enabling that addiction to continue.
 Once you realize your loved one spends their money on drugs, and they come to you needing help, your initial reaction to give them what they need and ignore the problem “just for right now” is the opposite of what you should do.
-The moment you know and pass up the chance to directly address their problem, you have defined yourself as an enabler.
+The moment you pass up the chance to directly address their problem, you have defined yourself as an enabler.

-In these situations, the problem was allowed to continue far too long, and now they are an open secret among the family and its close friends.
-As soon as you know the problem exists, step in, as their reaction to your intervention will get steadily worse, keeping up with the severity of their habit.
-There are television shows which follow people as their family and friends confront them about their substance abuse and by that time, things are awful for the relationships and frequently for the addict’s health both physically and psychologically.
+In these situations, the problem was allowed to continue far too long.
+Now they are an open secret among the family and its close friends.
+As soon as you know the problem exists, step in.
+There are television shows such as Intervention on A&E which follow people as their family and friends confront them about their substance abuse.

 At Home Detox in Los Angeles